 .

-accomplishments more widely known
+accomplishments in the arts more widely known

-and to demonstrate the relavance of CETA as a model
+and to demonstrate the relevance of

-jobs for artists, but modifications to the program in 1974 made it possible to include artists.
+in 1974 made it possible to include artists.

-The first artists project was
+The first artists project was launched

-in San Francisco in 1974, to be followed by several other large projects over the next several years: in Chicago,
+to be followed by several other projects over the next several years: in Los Angeles, Chicago, Philadelphia,

 Washington DC, and other cities.
 The last, and largest, of the projects took place in NYC from 1978-80.